freeCodeCamp/freeCodeCamp/docs/how-to-translate-the-website.md

 The client/react side of our website is translated into various world languages using [react-i18next](https://react.i18next.com/) and [i18next](https://www.i18next.com/).
+Server translations use [i18n](https://github.com/mashpie/i18n-node).

 > [!NOTE]
 > This does not include the curriculum

 ## File Structure

-The files for translating the client side of the site are located in the `client/i18n` folder.
+The files for translating the website are located in the `client/i18n` folder.
 Each language has a folder within that containing JSON files with the translations.

-The values in the `translation.json` file contain the text that appears on the website.
+The values in the `translation.json` file contain the majority of the text that appears on the website.
 The keys are used in the codebase to get the correct text for whatever language is set.
 This file needs to have the exact same keys in all languages.

 The `motivation.json` files are not required to have the same quotes, compliments, or array length.
 Just the same JSON structure.

+The `server.json` file contains string that are translated on the server before being sent to the client.

 ## Adding a Language